philippejer/vala-language-server-alpha/README.md

 * Find references / symbol rename (rename support is limited, use with care)
 * Code completion (crude and hack-ish but still fairly fast and usable in common situations)

+## Limitations and known bugs

+* If the Vala parser cannot parse the code (syntax error), code navigation will not work.
+For semantic errors, it does work, only the syntax needs to be correct.
+Note that I have made a compiler fork with a few experimental switches, in particular to allow the parser to ignore trivial syntax errors like missing semicolons (see below).

+* The completion is a bit of a hack: to get around the fact that the parser most likely cannot parse the currently edited line of code, the expression just before the cursor is extracted "manually" (instead of relying on the parser, which is the first part of the hack), then the edited line is replaced by a fake "member access" expression (second part of the hack) and finally, the parser is run again to analyze that expression and infer a list of proposals.
+This approach may fail for various reasons, and then there will be no completion proposals.
+In pratice however, this approach does seem to work well in most practical situations, and has the advantage to be easier to implement (because the expression to inspect is guaranteed to be a member access expression, there is no need to handle the myriad of contexts where completion can be triggered).

+* Symbol rename can fail to find every usage, use with care (it does work well in many common cases).
+Same thing with "find usages" since it shares the same logic.

+* The dynamic diagnostics (errors and warnings) will only report syntax and semantic errors, not errors triggered during code generation, because code generation is very expensive.
+Fortunately, most errors are detected before code generation.
+An example of unseen error is passing the wrong type of delegate (with/without closure) to a method, which is currently only detected during code generation.

 ## Experimental compiler branch

 Note that [this branch](https://gitlab.gnome.org/philippejer/vala/tree/0.46.3-exp) contains a few experimental compiler switches (disabled by default), one in particular is a small modification of the parser to enable code navigation in the presence of trivial syntax errors like a missing semicolon (by default the syntax tree is not built in the presence of syntax errors).